Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - PIN's are only valid for up to an hour after command execution
     - Stores the current rank name with the pin
       - Sets boolean to check if player is upgraded
-      - Sets IP address, to deny sharing of PIN codes
+      - Sets IP address, to prevent sharing of PIN codes
   - /rank
     - Give out ranks to players
     - Executes a custom action to give out rewards and run custom commands